mdx-js/mdx/packages/loader/readme.md

 ## What is this?

-This package is a webpack plugin to support MDX.
+This package is a webpack loader to support MDX.

 ## When should I use this?